 In order to present to the people the Messiah, His Son, come in the flesh, and to place Israel under responsibility on that point, as He always does before accomplishing His designs of grace, God preserved the tottering remnant of a people enslaved by the Gentiles.
 Was this the primitive state of that people?
 Was it their primitive state to be slaves of the Gentiles?
 Was it for this that God had redeemed them from Egypt?
 Was the name of Lo-ammi recalled?
-The state in which God called Israel &#8220;not my people&#8221; (Lo-ammi), was certainly not the primitive state of the people of God.
-At the command of Cyrus, His king, a residue of the people go up to Jerusalem,|
+The state in which God called Israel "not my people" (Lo-ammi), was certainly not the primitive state of the people of God.
+At the command of Cyrus, His king, a residue of the people go up to Jerusalem¦,

-| It is important also to remark here, that if, as the anonymous author affirms, Haggai did not prophesy before the altar had been set up again, Jeremiah nevertheless had previously announced the duration of the Babylonish power, that Daniel had understood the number of years at the end of which the desolations of Jerusalem were accomplished, and that he had received, as the answer on the part of God to his intercession, the revelation of what was to take place for the rebuilding of the city, for which Cyrus himself gives the order in these terms: &#8220;The Lord God of heaven hath given me all the kingdoms of the earth, and he hath charged me to build him a house at Jerusalem which is in Judah.&#8221; @Ezra 1: 2.
+¦ It is important also to remark here, that if, as the anonymous author affirms, Haggai did not prophesy before the altar had been set up again, Jeremiah nevertheless had previously announced the duration of the Babylonish power, that Daniel had understood the number of years at the end of which the desolations of Jerusalem were accomplished, and that he had received, as the answer on the part of God to his intercession, the revelation of what was to take place for the rebuilding of the city, for which Cyrus himself gives the order in these terms: "The Lord God of heaven hath given me all the kingdoms of the earth, and he hath charged me to build him a house at Jerusalem which is in Judah." @Ezra 1: 2.
 In that I have not the slightest doubt.
-This just man whom God had raised from the East (@Isaiah 41: 2, 25; ch.
-46:11 - 13), acted on behalf of Him who has said of Cyrus, &#8220;He is my shepherd and shall perform all my pleasure, even saying to Jerusalem, Thou shalt be built, and to the temple, Thy foundation shall be laid.&#8221; God desired that the order should go forth from the place where He had placed the government of the earth (@Daniel 2: 37, 38) when he said, &#8220;Lo-ammi&#8221; to His people.
+This just man whom God had raised from the East (@Isaiah 41: 2, 25; chapter 46: 11-13), acted on behalf of Him who has said of Cyrus, "He is my shepherd and shall perform all my pleasure, even saying to Jerusalem, Thou shalt be built, and to the temple, Thy foundation shall be laid."
+God desired that the order should go forth from the place where He had placed the government of the earth (@Daniel 2: 37, 38) when he said, "Lo-ammi" to His people.
 Haggai and Zechariah encouraged the faith of the people in inviting them to build.
-The order for it had already been given, and given on the part of him, to whom God Himself, in consequence of die unfaithfulness of His people, had expressly confided the care of them.The anonymous author must have forgotten all that part of the word.
-At least, he has not profited by it, and he did not know how to commit himself to the wisdom of Him who, on even this point, has confounded the iniquity of the Jews, who availed themselves of the fruit of their sin to perplex Him, in exhorting them to give to Caesar the things that are Caesar&#8217;s and to God the things that are God&#8217;s.
+The order for it had already been given, and given on the part of him, to whom God Himself, in consequence of the unfaithfulness of His people, had expressly confided the care of them. <p>The anonymous author must have forgotten all that part of the word At least, he has not profited by it, and he did not know how to commit himself to the wisdom of Him who, on even this point, has confounded the iniquity of the Jews, who availed themselves of the fruit of their sin to perplex Him, in exhorting them to give to Caesar the things that are Caesar's and to God the things that are God's.
 For, according to the providence of God, Caesar was the heir of Cyrus as regards the power of the world, if he was not the heir of his piety in recognizing the commands of the Lord.

 {198}